sumittiware/lil/README.md

-# Lil - High performant URL Shortener
+# Lil - High-Performance URL Shortener

-Lil is a high-performance URL shortener built in Go, designed with scalability and extensibility in mind.
-It combines the simplicity of SQLite with the power of in-memory caching to deliver lightning-fast URL redirects while providing rich analytics capabilities.
+Lil is a fast URL shortener built in Go, designed with scalability and extensibility in mind.

 ## Key Features